mejansen/Project_FlankerTask/README.md

 ## Here is what we used
 Apart from basic packages like python's numpy and pandas package for data wrangling, we used plotnine's `ggplot`, as well as `matplotlib` to construct the plots that you can check out in the file **DataSummary.ipynb**.
 If you are already familiar with the data science programming language ***R***, getting along with the code might be child's play for you!
 Bar plots, violin plots or jittering data points can all be very easy with ggplot, since it does a lot of things implicitly, which means you do not have to state how the program shall proceed.
 Forthermore, matplotlib was used for one specific stacked bar plot that we were reluctant to leave out, which is why matplotlib is included here as well.

 Conducting the Flanker Task experiment is done with help of the package `expyriment` in the file **FlankerExperiment.py**.
 It comes in handy when including stimuli that are presented on screen and enables to obtain extremely precise reaction times with a fault range of roughly 20ms.
-For a nice user interface, we then used the package `psychopy` in Coder-Mode in order to make everything more accessible.

 ## Here is what you need
 ### In order to make use of this code, you need to have git installed.